aung2phyowai/RobustDetection/README.md

-RobustDetection
+Robust EEG Brain Recording Classification
 ===============

-EEG Classification: Robust Vs Conventional Generalized Gaussian Detection
+We examine Robust Vs Conventional Generalized Gaussian Classification for artifacts from EEG brain recordings.
+See RobustDetectionVsConventionalDetection.pdf for specific methods.